 Links to Other Professions’ Web Sites:

-I’m a fieldwork student and I want to report unethical behavior by university faculty or my clinical instructor; what do I do?
+Q: I’m a fieldwork student and I want to report unethical behavior by university faculty or my clinical instructor; what do I do?

-The Ethics Commission accepts reports of ethics violations from a variety of sources, including students.
+A: The Ethics Commission accepts reports of ethics violations from a variety of sources, including students.
 Although a student may find it difficult to report a faculty member or clinical instructor due to the innate power imbalance in the relationship, he or she can look to the Code and Ethics Standards for guidance if facing such a situation.
 Indeed, Principle 1M of the Code and Ethics Standards directs occupational therapy practitioners to report to appropriate authorities any acts, including those related to education, that appear unethical or illegal.
 Before reporting, however, a student should proceed prudently and use critical reflection to determine whether an ethics violation did occur and what actions he or she should subsequently take.
 The student has a responsibility to utilize internal resources to “…discourage, prevent, expose, and correct breaches of the Code and Ethics Standards…” (Principle 7C), and to employ conflict resolution techniques in doing so (Principle 7G).These techniques should include following departmental and university grievance procedures if the potential offense involves university faculty, and contacting the academic fieldwork coordinator if the potential offense relates to conduct by the clinical instructor in the facility.
 If these strategies are ineffective and the issue remains unresolved, the student should determine whether the violation falls within the jurisdiction of the Ethics Commission by answering the following questions: Is the person who allegedly acted unethically a member of AOTA?
 Is the behavior a violation of specific principles/language in the Code and Ethics Standards that can be identified?
 If the answers to these questions are yes, follow the procedures (Enforcement Procedures) for filing a complaint (Complaint Form) with the Ethics Commission

 For additional information, contact firstname.lastname@example.org.

-How do I report unethical conduct in my facility?
+Q: How do I report unethical conduct in my facility?

-Depending on the nature of the incident and the setting, there are several options for reporting.
+A: Depending on the nature of the incident and the setting, there are several options for reporting.
 Unethical conduct by an individual OT or OTA can be reported to:

 A complaint may be filed simultaneously with more than one of these organizations if appropriate.

 Unethical conduct by a professional of another discipline can be reported to his or her state licensure board, professional association, and/or credentialing body.
 Medicare fraud can be reported to the Office of the Inspector General (OIG), which handles Medicare and Medicaid fraud and abuse prevention, detection, and reporting.
 Contact the OIG National Hotline at 800-HHS-TIPS (800-447-8477).

 Depending on the situation, you can also report improper practices in your facility to the state survey agency that licenses the facility: